iursino/HIRING-backend-select-movie-star/README.md

 ### Admin API
 The service also is expected to support the following "administrative" APIs:

-* create a new movie entry
+1. NEWMOVIE: create a new movie entry
-* create a new actor entry
+2. NEWACTOR: create a new actor entry

 ## Your Mission

-You are to use the provided bootstrap data containing movie and actor information to load up you backing database which you are to then expose via APIs.

-In this repository you'll find two files, `actors.sql` and `movies.sql`.
-They comprise titles and actors from Internet Movie Database (IMDB).
-For simplicity's sake, it is not fully normalized.

-* Write a simple service that supports the APIs mentioned above (_customer_ and _admin_)
+You are to start with this early version of a rudimentary specification with various details left out, fill in the blanks (such as parameters, return values, etc.), and build out the first cut of the service.

+You primary tasks are:

-* Define the APIs for the operations
+* Define and document the APIs for the operations
 * Document the schema for the actor and movie entities.
 You may use the provided SQL files to populate your database.
+* Implement a simple service that supports the APIs mentioned above (_customer_ and _admin_)

+Also note:

 * Your database must persist even if your service is cycled
 * Your service must accessible via a RESTful interface and testable using `cURL`
 * You may ignore authentication.
 Requests from a customer `C` should always include an